InternLM/agentlego/docs/en/get_started/introduction.md

-# Instroduction to MMTools
+# Instroduction to AgentLego

-MMTools is an open-source package to enhance large language models (LLMs) with a rich collection of tool APIs.
+AgentLego is an open-source library to enhance large language models (LLMs) with a rich collection of tool APIs.